-A couple of years ago when we started TAPP Water, we were baffled by the dimensions of plastic polution on a global as well as local scale.
+A couple of years ago when we started TAPP Water, we were baffled by the dimensions of plastic pollution on a global as well as local scale.
 An early morning stroll on the beach in our home city Barcelona was an eye-opening experience, as it confirmed the shocking stuff we had read about plastic pollution online, including its impact in oceans and marine life.

 Thankfully there are now a lot of organizations now that are fighting plastic waste.

 Below are 8 of the best initiatives and organizations fighting plastic pollution which we believe are well worth supporting.

 One of the early initiatives is Precious Plastic.
 Precious Plastic started as a graduation project by Dutchman Dave Hakkens in 2013, and has quickly evolved into one of the most original and engaging ways of handling plastic waste.
 The idea is a to build a machine that will allow you to process your own plastic waste and create something new out of it.
 For now, four different processing principles (extrusion, injection, compression, shredding).
 It’s all low-cost and DIY, as the website provides all the necessary guidelines and instructions in detail to start building.

 PPC is a high-profile movement launched in 2009 to raise awareness around the threat that single-use, disposable plastic poses to the planet.
 Notable folks have joined the coalition over the last years, including writers Margaret Atwood and Richard Ford, singer Bette Midler, and actor Martin Sheen.
 If you haven’t seen Jeff Bridges’ moving wake-up call yet, check it out here.

 Clean Ocean Project